-SEA Environmental Report for the Draft Portarlington Local Area Plan 2024-2030
+SEA Environmental Report for Proposed Material Alteration to the Draft Portarlington Local Area Plan 2024-2030

 Figure 4.19 Landscape Designations

 Section 5 Strategic Environmental Objectives

 Strategic Environmental Objectives (SEOs) are methodological measures developed from policies that generally govern environmental protection objectives established at international, Community or Member State level e.g. the environmental protection objectives of various European Directives that have been transposed into Irish law and which are required to be implemented.